brucecarlon/Machine-Learning-Projects/README.md

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.A patients diagnosis maybe either be 2 for benign or  4 for malignant.
 We make use of the KNeighbours Classifcation and Logistic Regression models.

+## Predicting Survivors From The Titanic Shipwreck

+> An application of machine learning classifaction algothrims

+On April 15, 1952 the RMS Titanic set sails on her maiden voyage.
+Knwons the latgest ship at the time, the behemoth was deemed unsinkable.
+Unfortunately nature would prove otherwise, as the Titanic crashed into an iceberg and sank.
+More than 1500 people lost their lives making this event one of the deadilest of a single ship.\
+This program aims to make use of the information avaiable about the passengers of the Titanic to predict which of the passengers would survive.

 ## SMS SPAM CLASSIFIER

 > Using NLP and machone learning algothrims to classify sms messages as spam